ethhub-io/ethhub/docs/using-ethereum/running-an-ethereum-node.md

 Synchronizes a full node starting at genesis, verifying all blocks and executing all transactions.
 This mode is a bit slower than the fast sync mode but comes with increased security.

+**./Nethermind.Runner --config mainnet**

+The default sync mode.
+Synchronizes a full node doing a [fast synchronization](https://ethereum.stackexchange.com/questions/1161/what-is-geths-fast-sync-and-why-is-it-faster) by downloading the entire state database, requesting the headers first, and optionally filling in block bodies and receipts.
+Once the fast sync reaches the best block of the Ethereum network, it switches to full sync mode.

+**./Nethermind.Runner --config mainnet_archive**

+Synchronizes a full node starting at genesis, verifying all blocks and executing all transactions.
+This mode is much slower than the fast sync mode but comes with increased security.

 **parity**

 The default sync mode.
 Synchronizes a full Ethereum node using [warp synchronization](https://ethereum.stackexchange.com/questions/9991/what-is-paritys-warp-sync-and-why-is-it-faster-than-geth-fast) mode by downloading a snapshot of the 30,000 best blocks and the latest state database.